Getting Started

 Prerequisites

-- Node.js (v22.x recommended)
+- Node.js (v22.x recommended for the Typescript SDK)

-- pnpm (v9 or later recommended)
+- pnpm (v9 or later recommended for the Typescript SDK)

 Installation